+New York

+Dave Schofield

-New York Dave Schofield Like the year's first snowfall the delicate flakes suspended September's blanket of dust covering the city.
-A comedy of porridge-coloured firemen blinking Red rimmed eyes, astonished, emptily coughing.
+Like the years first snowfall the delicate flakes suspended September's blanket of dust covering the city.
+A comedy of porridge coloured firemen blinking Red rimmed eyes, astonished, emptily coughing.

 Now I watch footage of it fall every September.
-We try to predict, now, no now, any minute.
-But when it goes we're still stunned and silent.
-Cameras dart wildly, focused on legs pumping, shoes slipping.
+We try to predict, now, no now, any minute...
+But when it goes we're still stunned and are silent Camera darts wildly, focused on legs pumping, shoes slipping.

 That hatched container crushed, backlit and billowing I remember how many were still inside, Clinging to the window frames, gasping for air.
-With breathtaking city views watching below The rolling wall of fog crisscrossing outwards.
-Like the ripples of a splash, swallowing runners, Choking survivors, blinding diners - The intimacy of underwater silence.
+With the breathtaking city views watching below

+The rolling wall of fog crisscrossing outwards Like the ripples of a splash, swallowing runners Choking survivors, blinding diners The intimacy of underwater silence.

 And in the thick night someone stays filming, The after-wave of choked ghosts stumbling invisibly Grasp phones and cough over loved ones, desperately Blue sky opens up, and now expands endlessly.
-Scouts.
-He lost that bet.
-(Stephen Ambrose) \\ Being in

-The Story of an Iowa Soldier Diana M. Amadeo Poetry by Jerome J. Schmitt Like many soldiers, my father seldom talks about his military time.
+The Story of an Iowa Soldier Diana M. Amadeo Poetry by Jerome J. Schmitt

+Like many soldiers, my father seldom talks about his military time.
 His silence is not due to traumas of war (unlike his brother who served in the Battle of the Bulge) but more because he didn't suffer.
 He leaves dialogue to those who served and survived battles.
-But serve he did, and did so honorably.
-My father joined the Army at age nineteen, just after World War II.
+But serve, he did and did so honorably.
+My father joined the Army at age 19 just after World War II.
 His biggest complaint of his time served was being incredibly seasick during his sailing adventure.
 Saved by the passage of just a few years, Dad served during peacetime on the very place whose attack brought us into the last World War.

 This humble man from Iowa loved nature, family, faith and the land.
 He lived simply.
 He also liked to write poetry.
 While in the service, an army buddy read some of his poems and encouraged him to submit them to the Army magazine.
-"The Infantry" was published by Our Army in 1945.
-Another poem, "The Story of an Iowa Soldier," demonstrates my father's homey, simple, style yet direct dialogue.
+The Infantry was published by Our Army in 1945.
+Another poem "The Story of an Iowa Soldier" demonstrates my father's homey, simple, style yet direct dialogue.

 My name's Jerome Schmitt just Romie will do; My hair is brown and my eyes are blue.
 I don't want to brag but I'm proud to say I'm a native son of Iowa.
-Amid rolling pastures and fields of corn the army is like being in the Boy Scouts, except that the Boy
+Amid rolling pastures and fields of corn